ultradong88/robinhood-auto-trade/PHASE_A_TASK.md

 available (e.g. a recent IPO), skip this specific check for that candidate rather than excluding or guessing, and log `"trend filter skipped — fewer than <trend_filter_lookback_trading_days> daily bars available"`.
+**Bars carrying `interpolated: true` do not count toward that total and are excluded from the moving average.** They are synthesized gap fills that carry no new information, so a recently-listed symbol can return a full-length series that is mostly flat synthetic padding — averaging it produces a number the trend check would otherwise treat as a real trend.
+`scripts/trend_signals.py` applies this by default and reports `bars_returned` alongside `bars_used` so the gap is visible in the log.
 **Always ensure every held position is in the final list** (`get_equity_positions`, account_number from `risk_rules.json`) — if one already made it through on its own (e.g. it's also on the watchlist),